Emmy2405/Algorithm-Project-2024/README.md

 This is my Aglorithms Project from Year 1 Semester 2.
-The prroject consists of analyzing Quality Assurance (QA) logs from an engineering company that manufactures aeronautical equipment across four production lines in Dublin.
+The project consists of analyzing Quality Assurance (QA) logs from an engineering company that manufactures aeronautical equipment across four production lines in Dublin.
 The QA logs track manufacturing issues, resolutions, and other key details for each product batch.

 <h2>Key Tasks:</h2>